Anglican Parish of King Island, Tasmania

 The Anglican Parish of King Island has one weekly service on Sunday mornings.
 The vibrant congregation has some young families, as well as a substantial youth and children’s ministry.
 They parish has done some youth mentoring in the local school.

 There has been a weekly community radio segment instigated by the outgoing Rector, and it may be possible to continue this.
-The parish is well embedded in the close-knit community of the island, and there are lots of opportunities to draw alongside them in their ongoing work to make disciples of Jesus.
+The parish is well embedded in the close-knit community of the island, and there are always opportunities to draw alongside them.
+They occasionally join in with an ecumenical service with our Uniting and Catholic brothers and sisters.

 You love island life, and you have a vision for taking the good news of Jesus Christ to the ends of the earth.
 We are seeking a person who can support the ongoing work of the congregation on King Island to reach out to their neighbours and see them become disciples of Jesus.